apimorphism/telegramium/README.md

 ### Contribution

+I'd love to have more testing and more example bots.
+Ideas and PRs on telegramium-high - high level interface for the bot API are also highly encouraged.

 If you want to change something in telegramium-core or found a bug in it, please create an issue.
 Do not create pull requests with changes on telegramium-core as we use semi-automatic way to work with it.
 Except that any PR-s are welcome.